charlesk-personal/TabMate/README.md

 # TabMate
-TabMate is an expense splitting app that allows users to simplify what they ow other users.
+TabMate is an expense splitting app that allows users to simplify what they owe other users.